otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-ci-cd-github-actions-javascript-2/README.md

 ---

-## 3. Using Secrets & Environment Variables
+## 3. Using Secrets and Environment Variables

 Never hardcode sensitive values in workflow files.
 Store them as **GitHub Secrets** (Settings → Secrets and variables → Actions) and reference them in workflows.